kazu-pl/novel-server/README.md

   // work
   // here
   return res.status(403).json({
-    message: i18n.t("notSufficientPrivilege", {
+    message: i18n.t("notSufficientPrivilege" as TranslationKeysAuth, {
+      // use as TranslationKeysAuth or as TranslationKey["auth"]
       lng: req.headers["accept-language"],
-      // ns: "translation", // if you want to not use translation.json but use namespaces then pass here the correct namespace (you can also specify `defaultNS` or `fallbackNS` in `18n.ts` for a default namespace like `common` so you don't need to pass anything here as `ns` key)
+      // ns: "translation" as TranslationNamespaces, // if you want to not use translation.json but use namespaces then pass here the correct namespace (you can also specify `defaultNS` or `fallbackNS` in `18n.ts` for a default namespace like `common` so you don't need to pass anything here as `ns` key)
     }),
   });
 };